-The Chairman of the Republican National Committee will discuss the attitude of the Republican Party toward recent political developments.
+The Chairman of the Republican National Committee will discuss the at-

 H. V. KALTENBORN-10:45-11:00 P.M.-Each Sunday

 The dean of radio commentators, and an international authority on current affairs, interprets the daily news for the layman, giving the background of current events and an insight into leading figures in the news.